Mobile solar panels are far more efficient since they follow the sun but require either a sophisticated tracking device or need to be turned manually.

 Having a number of stops, one can select the correct orientation according to the position of the sun.

 The area around my home has trees and various walls so three individual mobile carts is more practical.
-Turning them is more arduous, and care has to be taken not to unplug the cabling.
+Turning them is not arduous, but care has to be taken not to unplug the cabling.